waku-org/specs/standards/core/lightpush.md

 ## Motivation and Goals

 Light nodes with short connection windows and limited bandwidth wish to push messages to other nodes in the Waku network to request message services.
-A common use case is to request that service node to publish the message to a `11/WAKU2-RELAY` pubsub topic.
+A common use case is to request that the service node publish the message to an `11/WAKU2-RELAY` pubsub-topic.
 Additionally, there is sometimes a need for confirmation that a message has been received "by the network" (here, at least one node).